DevGoyalG/Text-To-Speech-Converter/README.md

 A simple project that converts text into speech.
 The user inputs text, and with a click of a button, the application reads the text aloud using the browser's built-in text-to-speech functionality.
 It's designed to be intuitive and user-friendly.

 ## 🌐 Live Demo
-Check out the live demo of the Palindrome Checker [here](https://text-speech-converters.netlify.app/).
+Check out the live demo of the Text to Speech Converter [here](https://text-speech-converters.netlify.app/).

 ## 📸 Project Preview
 Here's a sneak peek of the Text to Speech Converter application: